WUSTL-Biol4220/home/getting_started.md

 Assignments must be submitted within 7 calendar-days (168 hours) from the start of a given class to receive full credit.

-If your GitHub username is `mlandis` and the lab your completing is `lab-1a`, then the
+If your GitHub username is `mlandis` and the lab your completing is `example-lab`, then the

 1. SSH into your VM and log in
 2. Enter to your project directory: `cd ~/projects`
-3. Clone a copy of your repository for the lab assignment: `git clone git@github.com:WUSTL-Biol4220/lab-1a-mlandis.git`
+3. Clone a copy of your repository for the lab assignment: `git clone git@github.com:WUSTL-Biol4220/example-lab-mlandis.git`
-4. Enter your new lab assignment directory: `cd lab-1a-mlandis`
+4. Enter your new lab assignment directory: `cd example-lab-mlandis`
 5. Carefully read the `README.md` file and follow the instructions: `nano README.md`
 6. Complete your laboratory assignment!